translatorswb/TILES-demo/README.md

 ## Installation & Usage with docker compose

+The docker setup runs all the components needed for TILES:

+1. The web app
+2. Rhasspy backend
+3. OpenTTS

+Make sure you specify the language code for Rhasspy and OpenTTS in the docker compose file.
+Check supported languages of [Rhasspy](https://rhasspy.readthedocs.io/en/latest/#supported-languages) and [OpenTTS](https://github.com/synesthesiam/opentts) before.

+To build and run:

 ```
 docker compose build
 docker compose up -d
 ```

 ## Installation & Usage

+In this setup you'd need to run [Rhasspy](https://rhasspy.readthedocs.io/en/latest/installation/) (and OpenTTS if needed) separately.

 Clone repository and install required modules
 ```bash